c4tom/DreamDevBox/docs/intermediate/read-log-files.rst

 ============

-By default log files for PHP, the webserver and the MySQL server are mounted to the host system into your Devilbox git directory under ``./log/``.
+By default log files for PHP, the webserver and the MySQL server are mounted to the host system into your DreamDevBox git directory under ``./log/``.
 All logs are separated by service version in the following format: ``./log/<service>-<version>/``

 The log directory structure would look something like this: